greatsghomelab/greatsghomelab.github.io/_tabs/about.md

 # What's this site about?

 Welcome!
-This is the written version and notes documented from the videos at [GreatSingaporeHomelab](https://www.youtube.com/@greatsghomelab) channel.
+Here are the notes and transcripts from the videos at [GreatSingaporeHomelab](https://www.youtube.com/@greatsghomelab) channel.